ceejbot/galls-law/webrebels.md

 # [fit] second implementation
 # [fit] of that interface

+---

+# [fit] a proxy service lets you
+# [fit] flip back & forth
+# [fit] between implementations

-^ Here's what our next steps looked like.
+^ You can test your assumption.
+Send a portion of traffic through.
+Here's what our next steps looked like.

 ---